micmejia/bible-dump/NKJV/Judges/Judg 17.md

 Then the Levite was content to dwell with the man; and the young man became like one of his sons to him.

 ###### 12
-So Micah consecrated[^b] the Levite, and the young man became his priest, and lived in the house of Micah.
+So Micah consecrated the Levite, and the young man became his priest, and lived in the house of Micah.

 ###### 13
 Then Micah said, "Now I know that the Lord will be good to me, since I have a Levite as priest!"